couchbase/cbgt/IDEAS.md

 # NQ1 - Querying still possible if datasource node goes down.

-Querying of a cbft cluster should be able to continue even if some datasource nodes are down.
+Querying of a cbgt cluster should be able to continue even if some datasource nodes are down.

 # PI1 - Ability to pause/resume indexing.